Working in the U.S.

 Students in the EST&P program rarely take on part-time work during the academic year due to the high academic workload.
 However, international students attending Carnegie Mellon on a F-1 visa have opportunities to work on campus as graders, course assistants or in other capacities.
 These positions, which constitute on-campus work, generally do not require any authorizations and allow up to 20-hours of work per week.

 In order for a student with an F-1 visa to work off-campus, you must obtain work authorization under Curricular Practical Training (CPT) and/or Optional Practical Training (OPT).
 Please refer to the OIE website for detailed information and the forms necessary to apply for CPT and for OPT.
-Of particular note is the requirement to complete a full academic year (two semesters: fall and spring) to be eligible for work authorization under CPT or OPT.
-Therefore, international students starting in the spring term most likely will be ineligible to work during the summer term in the U.S.
+Of particular note is the requirement to complete a full academic year (two semesters: fall and spring), or be in enrolled in either Applied Study degree, to be eligible for work authorization under CPT.

 Unique to the College of Engineering graduate students, CMU has a team of Career Consultants dedicated to support the engineering graduate student population.
 Consultants provide job search support before and during the program, and also to the alumni.
 They have created a novel career service model specific to the needs of engineering master’s students.